Marden's: Operations

-Marden's stock includes furniture, hardware, mattresses, flooring, clothing, and footwear.
+Marden's stock includes furniture, hardware, mattresses, flooring, clothing, fabric, and footwear.
 Because the stock in stores frequently changes, the company's slogan is “I should have bought it when I saw it at Marden’s.”

 Featured in the media, Marden's commercials at one point featured Birdie Googins, “The Marden’s Lady,” who was played by Maine comedian and actress Karmo Sanders.

 Locations

-Locations include Sanford, Biddeford, Scarborough, Gray, Lewiston, Rumford, Waterville, Brewer, Ellsworth, Calais, Lincoln, Houlton, Presque Isle, and Madawaska.
+Locations include Sanford, Biddeford, Scarborough and Augusta, Gray, Lewiston, Waterville, Brewer, Ellsworth, Calais, Lincoln, Houlton, Presque Isle, Farmington and Madawaska.

 Philanthropy

 The retailer partners with organizations including United Way, A Family for ME, The Maine Children's Home for Little Wanderers, Project Linus, and Kennebec Valley Community College of Maine.
 In May 2020, Marden's donated PPE to Maine's healthcare workers during the COVID-19 pandemic.
 That same month, they donated $30,000 in canned goods to Maine's Good Shepherd Food Bank.